Apr 30

 Our teams are pivotal to the hospitality experience.
 Without fantastic people working across the sector, the experiences we are world-renowned for simply wouldn’t be possible.
 Maintaining that talent pipeline is essential to a bright future for hospitality.
 Is that through traditional education, apprenticeships, on-the-job training, or all of the above?
 Leading education providers and chefs join us to debate that topic.

-Paul Askew, Chef Patron and Owner, The Art School Restaurant; Angela Anthonisz, Principal Lecturer, Cumbria University; Laura Johnson, Partnerships Manager, Hospitality Connect; Prof. Brendon Paddison, Professor of Tourism Geographies, York St John University; Chaired by Sandra Kelly, Skills Director, UKHospitality
+Paul Askew, Chef Patron and Owner, The Art School Restaurant; Angela Anthonisz, Principal Lecturer, Cumbria University; Laura Johnson, Partnerships Manager, Hospitality Connect; Brendon Paddison, Professor of Tourism Geographies, York St John University; Chaired by Sandra Kelly, Skills Director, UKHospitality

 The last decade has seen one of the biggest expansions of devolved politics, with the introduction of numerous regional and metro mayors.
 Often with control over essential local services, like transport, and critical funding powers, mayors can make a significant difference to businesses operating in the community they serve.